Networking

 - Verify the DNS server address.

-Run the exec command to access a container running in CCI and check whether the IP address following nameserver in the first line is the address configured for cluster-dns in the /etc/resolv.conf file.
+Run the exec command to access a container in CCI and check whether the preferred nameserver in /etc/resolv.conf is the address configured for cluster-dns.

 Table 1 Constraints in different application scenarios Application Scenario